Anant/awesome-sitecore/README.md

 * [12 Ways to Improve Sitecore Page Delivery Performance](https://www.wearegenuine.com/blog/12-ways-to-improve-sitecore-page-delivery-performance) - Learn How to Get the Most Out of Your Sitecore Page Delivery Performance
 * [Sitecore Administration Best Practices](https://www.cmsbestpractices.com/sitecore-best-practices/sitecore-administration-best-practices/) - A Series of Best Practices for Sitecore Administrators
 * [Sitecore Helix Best Practice Methodology](http://helix.sitecore.net/introduction/index.html) - Helix is a set of overall design principles and conventions for Sitecore development.
+* [Sitecore Habitat Example Project using Helix](http://habitat.demo.sitecore.net/en/About-Habitat/Getting-Started) - Habitat is a real Sitecore project implemented on the Sitecore Experience Platform using Helix.

 ## Certification
 ### Guides and Learning